Efficient Market Hypothesis vs. Random Walk vs. Reality In Stocks

 The Liberated Stock Trader Pro Training has sections on:

-• Fundamental analysis, both looking at the overall context and friendliness of the economic environment to business.
+• Fundamental analysis looks at the overall context and friendliness of the economic environment to business.

 • How to value a company